gulfiliz/gulfiliz.github.io/_posts/2024-08-09-erotapokriseis-i.md

 description: Reader questions, answered.
 tags: erotapokriseis,
 ---

 EN:

-Hello my dear readers,
+Hello, my dear readers,
-I've responded to most of your emails, but I thought I'd answer a few of your questions here as well.
-Thank you so much for reading and for your thoughtful feedback.
+After moving from Medium to here, I thought — and worried — that I might lose some of you.
+But seeing your emails made me so happy, and honestly, a little emotional.
+I’ve responded to all of them, but I thought I’d answer a few of your questions here as well, continuing our tradition of erotapokriseis!
+Thank you for always writing to me, reading me carefully, and sometimes asking questions that are much harder than they first appear.
 It means a lot to me.
+Cheers!

 TR:

 Merhaba sevgili okurlarım,
-Çoğunuzun e-postasına dönüş yaptım, ancak gelen bazı soruları burada da yanıtlamak istedim.
 Yazılarımı okuduğunuz ve değerli geri bildirimlerinizi paylaştığınız için çok teşekkür ederim.
 Hepsi benim için çok kıymetli.

 ---